tweedegolf/swiftmailer-logger-bundle/README.md

             enabled: true
 ```

+This will enable the only logger that is currently available: the entity logger.

 ### Add the bundle to your AppKernel
-Finally add the bundle in `app/AppKernel.php`:
+Add the bundle in `app/AppKernel.php`, as shown below:

 ```php
 public function registerBundles()